 The uses of mobile device management software go well beyond simple permissions and access restrictions.
-IT administrators can use the central MDM console to transmit software and app updates remotely or install completely new programmes on employees’ computers, tablets and phones.
+IT administrators can use the central MDM console to transmit software and app updates remotely or install completely new programs on employees’ computers, tablets and phones.
 Any policy or other setting compatible with the device operating system can, in theory at least, be set from the MDM server.

 A cloud-based phone system, or cloud phone, is one type of VoIP phone system.
-Instead of storing the network and routing elements of a business phone system somewhere in your office, cloud-based telephony takes everything off site.
+Instead of storing the network and routing elements of a business phone system somewhere in your office, cloud-based telephony takes everything off-site.

-This type of phone system is hosted in the cloud, which essentially means your data is securely stored on a server that can be accessed via the internet.
+This type of phone system is hosted in the cloud, which essentially means your data is securely stored on a server that can be accessed via the Internet.
 Rather than maintaining software via a server such as a private branch exchange (PBX) on the premises, all information and data are stored in the cloud, such as your phone numbers and call logging data.
 This makes maintenance and updates cheaper and easier.

 When switching from a traditional phone system to a cloud telephony system, you will not notice any major differences.
 You make and receive calls in the same way.
 Behind the scenes, though, calls are sent directly to your phone rather than through switches in an exchange in the office.

-Voice over Internet Protocol or VoIP phone calls are all made via the internet.
+Voice over Internet Protocol, or VoIP, phone calls are all made via the Internet.
 There are four main types of VoIP technology.

-Integrated access VoIP lets you keep your old phone numbers and equipment, while gaining additional telecommunications features that could not get with the old phone system.
+Integrated access VoIP lets you keep your old phone numbers and equipment while gaining additional telecommunications features that could not get with the old phone system.
 It integrates VoIP software with your existing, legacy phone system.

 With a hosted Internet ProtocoI PBX, a provider hosts and operates the private branch exchange for you in the public cloud.
 Your business connects to this via its IP network.
 The necessary hardware is maintained off-site by the provider, who takes care of the servers, software, maintenance, security and upgrades for you.
 This makes it much cheaper to get started and keeps your ongoing costs lower, too.
 Typically, VoIP with a hosted IP PBX offers a control panel for you to manage and monitor your phone system and use features like on-hold music or messaging, call queueing, auto attendants and more.
 Hosted IP PBX is popular with care homes and clinics because it tends to be very reliable.

 Managed IP PBX is similar to hosted, except the equipment is housed on your own business premises in a private cloud.
-Your provider typically charges a flat fee, based on number of phone lines, and installs all the equipment you need.
+Your provider typically charges a flat fee, based on the number of phone lines, and installs all the equipment you need.
 It is also their responsibility to configure, update and upgrade the technology for you, as necessary.

 You can use a computer instead of a phone: You can use VoIP without actually having a phone, instead using some software installed on your computer or, with some systems, even just a browser.
 This is called a softphone, short for software phone.

-Take your phone number anywhere, on any device: You can use your VoIP phone number anywhere that you have a VoIP-enabled device connected to the internet.
+Take your phone number anywhere, on any device: You can use your VoIP phone number anywhere that you have a VoIP-enabled device connected to the Internet.
 This includes trains, other people’s offices and the great outdoors.
 If you're starting up or cannot afford a PA or receptionist, this is the ideal way to never miss a call.

 Multiple calls at once: VoIP is very good at handling multiple calls at the same time from the same business location.
-The number of calls you can at once depends on your internet bandwidth, rather than on the number of physical phone lines on your premises.
+The number of calls you can make at once depends on your internet bandwidth, rather than on the number of physical phone lines on your premises.

 No need for wires: VoIP does not need physical phone lines, and it allows you to make multiple calls without additional charges.
 Traditional copper phone lines can cost a lot as there are installation fees and line rental charges.

-Cheaper calls: And finally, one of the greatest advantages of a VoIP phone system is the cost-savings you can benefit from.
+Cheaper calls: And finally, one of the greatest advantages of a VoIP phone system is the cost savings you can benefit from.
 Since all you need is an internet connection, this tends to be a cheaper way to make phone calls.
 International calls cost no more than local calls when you use a VoIP system.

-Session Initiation Protocol or SIP is just one of the possible “protocols” you can use for VoIP communications.
+Session Initiation Protocol, or SIP, is just one of the possible “protocols” you can use for VoIP communications.

 The ‘trunking’ element is a confusing term.
-A a trunk used to refer to a bundle of physical phone lines shared between users, but SIP has done away with the need for this.
+A trunk is used to refer to a bundle of physical phone lines shared between users, but SIP has done away with the need for this.
 Modern trunking refers to a virtual link between your company phone network and the standard phone network, using an internet connection.